InQuest/ThreatIngestor/docs/basicusage.rst

 for your Twitter account.
 Follow these steps from the Twitter documentation: https://developer.twitter.com/en/docs/basics/authentication/guides/access-tokens.

-For ThreatKB, click the profile dropdown in the top right of the page, then choose "My API Keys".
+For `ThreatKB`_, while logged in to your ThreatKB instance, click the profile dropdown in the top right of the page, then choose "My API Keys".
 Click the "+" to generate a new token/key pair, and copy them somewhere safe.

 Once you have all the secrets you need, create a new section in your config file called ``credentials``, and two list elements inside it for Twitter and